Skip to content

 Vehicle navigation and attitude data are provided as ASCII data (text files) with all data columns identified (either in the file or in an accompanying document).
 A tabular summary of all vehicle lowerings (geographic location, data/times, etc.) is also provided as a text file and in the dive/cruise reports.
 Digital copies of these data are archived at WHOI.

-While at sea, the scientific party is responsible for documenting all samples collected (e.g., type, dive number, location, water depth, disposition (i.e., repository where they will be stored), etc.).
-A copy of this sample metadata will be provided to the WHOI/NDSF staff member responsible for at-sea data delivery.
+The scientific party is responsible for documenting all physical samples collected (e.g., biological, geological, geochemical).
+Documentation should include sample/material type, dive number, location, water depth, disposition (i.e., repository where they will be stored).
+A copy of this sample metadata should be provided to the WHOI/NDSF staff member responsible for at-sea data delivery.
 Sample metadata will be archived at WHOI together with a copy of any auxiliary data (e.g., descriptions, shipboard analyses) that are generated by the scientific party at sea.

-The transport and preservation of physical samples acquired during NDSF dive operations is the responsibility of the Chief Scientist.
-Unless otherwise directed by the Chief Scientist, geological samples will be archived in the Seafloor Samples Laboratory at WHOI.
+The transport and preservation of samples acquired during NDSF dive operations is the responsibility of the Chief Scientist.
+Unless otherwise directed by the Chief Scientist and/or stipulated in the data management plan that funded the research cruise, geological samples will be archived in the Seafloor Samples Laboratory at WHOI.
 It is the responsibility of the scientific party to arrange and pay for transportation of any samples to be stored at WHOI.
 Non-geological samples will not be archived at WHOI. (see sample section below)

 Data Acquired Using Third-Party Tools